June 4, 1861 BirthBakerton

 Thomas' mother, Annie, passed away on Friday in November, 1922.
 His brother, William, chose to bury her in St. Peters Cemetery beside their father.
 Annie was 82 years old.
 In her will, she left each of her children $1.00.

 Tommy loses his beloved wife, Maggie, after a short battle with bowel obstruction.
-He buries her in Shepherdstown at Elmwood Cemetery where many of her family members are buried.
+He chooses to bury her in Shepherdstown at Elmwood Cemetery beside her maternal cousins, the Caton family.

 Thomas succumbed to heart disease at 4:00p.m. on a Tuesday.
 He was 80 years old.
 His children laid him to rest in Elmwood Cemetery in Shepherdstown, beside his wife, on July 25, 1941.